ml-engg/mcp-langchain-agents-with-user-context-api/README.md

         concurrency
         user level context reterival

 8. tested concurrency of the rest-api
+9. Note MCP is not implemented here from mcp package, but under folder "additional_codes_mcp_like_implementation", a fast api server is created mcp_job_search and the same is called in code llm_microservice.
+This is same concept as MCP

 note: